seafooler/calculate_betweenness_centrality/README.md

 # break_loop
-An algorithm to break the edge-sequential loop in a graph
+An algorithm to calculate the betweenness centrality of a graph, whose edge-sequential loops are broken first.